kabirrgrover/sms-expense-tracker-public/README.md

 # SMS Expense Tracker AI Agent 💰

 An SMS-based conversational AI expense tracker that feels like texting a brutally honest friend who actually cares about your finances.
-Track expenses, manage budgets, and get roasted (or hyped) based on your spending habits—all via text message.
+Track expenses, manage budgets, and get roasted (or hyped) based on your spending habits, all via text message.

 ## ✨ Features